metaplex-foundation/metaplex-program-library/README.md

 git clone https://github.com/metaplex-foundation/sugar.git
 ```

-This will create a directory `sugar` with the lastest code from the repository.
+This will create a directory `sugar` with the latest code from the repository.
 Switch to the newly created directory:

 ```bash
 cd sugar